jpweiss/code-sample.nl-fit/src/libs/README.md

     the source code for generating them.
   + It's present in this code-sample **solely** because it's a dependency of the `measure` library.
-You don't really need to pay any attention to it, unless your curious.
+You don't really need to pay any attention to it, unless your particularly curious.

 - measure
   + Depends on `utils`, `fortlib` and `persistence`.